rellermeyer/TUD-DistributedSystems/docs/report.md

 The idea to get our implementation running in a distributed fashion is:

-- Manually start akka actors in different JVMs (could be on the same or on different PCs)
+- Manually start Akka Actors in different JVMs (could be on the same or on different PCs)
 - Get the actors to communicate with each other using Artery (serialization of messages, actor discovery)
 - Key distribution might be hard, disable the checks in code